navibyte/geospatial/dart/geodata/README.md

 resource types:
 * a web resource (by URL) containing GeoJSON content - data is fetched using the HTTP client (as provided by the [http](https://pub.dev/packages/http) package)
 * custom resources, ie. a local file or an app bundled containing valid GeoJSON data

+Please note that this client is not related to OGC API Features or any other API protocol either, but you can access any (static) web or local resource with GeoJSON data.

 The sample below shows to read GeoJSON features from a web resource using the HTTP client.